capacitor-community/sqlite/docs/TypeORM-Usage-From-5.6.0.md

  - The `typeOrm` package now has a `capacitor` driver type that must be used with the `@capacitor-community/sqlite` capacitor plugin.

  - Apps using the `@capacitor-community/sqlite` capacitor plugin cannot use the `CLI` of the `typeOrm` package.
-Developers were receiving a message stating that the "jeep-sqlite element is not present in the DOM" when trying to access it.
-This is a result of the database being created and stored in the DOM.
+Developers trying to do so, will receive a message stating that the "jeep-sqlite element is not present in the DOM".
+The Web part of the plugin needs the DOM to create and store the database.

-## New from release 5.6.0 of @capacitor-community/sqlite

- - By incorporating Node.js code into few methods of the `@capacitor-community/sqlite` Web Interface, the `migration:generate` TypeORM CLI becomes accessible even when the DOM is not available, enabling the generation of initial migration files.

- - Before generating subsequent migration files following modifications to the entities, it's necessary to save the DOM database to the local disk.

- - Because of the limitation imposed by the WellKnownDirectory in the `browser-fs-access` package utilized by `jeep-sqlite` for saving the database on the local disk, the `documents` directory has been designated.
-Therefore, when the file picker form is displayed, you need to navigate to the Documents/CapacitorSQLite/YOUR_APPLICATION_NAME directory to save the database.
+ - In release 5.6.0, I attempted to propose a workaround by utilizing certain Node.js packages like 'fs', 'os', and 'path' to facilitate the generation of initial and subsequent migration files.
+While this workaround worked smoothly on some frameworks using Vite (such as React and Svelte), unfortunately, I encountered difficulties with Angular due to the inability to find a suitable method for building the app.

+ - In release 5.6.1.1, I decided to retract the proposal for the workaround and refrain from implementing it.
+As a consequence, migration files will need to be created manually.

 ## Applications/Tutorials